 Excess weight can put you at risk for certain side effects and complications in surgery.

 There are steps you can take to reduce your risks during surgery.
-Anesthesiologists work with surgeons and other medical experts to develop the safest anesthesia plans for patients, and can work with you to take whatever precautions might be needed to make complications less likely.
+As medical doctors, anesthesiologists work with surgeons and other medical experts to develop the safest anesthesia plans for patients, and can work with you to take whatever precautions might be needed to make complications less likely.

 If you are overweight, you may also have medical conditions that are caused or made worse by the extra weight, and they can increase your risk during surgery.
 For example, your blood pressure may be higher than normal.
 You may have diabetes or GERD (gastroesophageal reflux disease).
 Even if you don’t have any of these conditions, being significantly overweight can lead to challenges with a number of anesthesia-related processes: